-In order to benchmark the existing performance of NSW coal mines, $PM{2.5}$ emissions have been estimated for non-road diesels in 2012 at the 58 EPA-licensed coal mines that completed the EPA survey (EPA, 2013b) by assuming the following:
+In order to benchmark the existing performance of NSW coal mines, PM{2.5} emissions have been estimated for non-road diesels in 2012 at the 58 EPA-licensed coal mines that completed the EPA survey (EPA, 2013b) by assuming the following:

-- business as usual (BAU) the fleet is composed of equipment with existing emissions certification - in-service non-road diesel exhaust aftertreatment retrofit the fleet is composed of equipment with existing emissions certification and either DOC, pDFP, passive DPF or active DPF are installed - new replacement non-road diesels the fleet is replaced with equipment with either US Tier 0, Tier 1, Tier 2, Tier 3 or Tier 4 emissions certification.
+• business as usual (BAU) - the fleet is composed of equipment with existing emissions certification

+- in-service non-road diesel exhaust aftertreatment retrofit the fleet is composed of equipment with existing emissions certification and either DOC, pDPF, passive DPF or active DPF are installed - new and/or replacement non-road diesels the fleet is expanded and/or replaced with equipment that is either US Tier 0, Tier 1, Tier 2, Tier 3 or Tier 4 final emission standard compliant.

-Annual $PM{2.5}$ emissions from non-road diesels at NSW coal mines are about 44% lower than US Tier 0 performance (2,325 tonnes/year (US Tier 0) vs. 1,300 tonnes/year (BAU)).
-However, NSW coal mines have significant scope to further reduce annual $PM{2.5}$ emissions from non-road diesels by about 90% (1,300 tonnes/year (BAU) vs. 135 tonnes/year (US Tier 4)).
-The annual BAU $PM{2.5}$ emissions from non-road diesels at NSW coal mines in 2012 have been compared with the various retrofit and replacement options and these are shown in Figure 8-4.
+Annual $PM{2.5}$ emissions from non-road diesels at NSW coal mines are about 44% lower than US Tier 0 performance (2,325 tonnes/year (US Tier 0) vs.1,300 tonnes/year (BAU)).
+However, NSW coal mines have significant scope to further reduce annual $PM{2.5}$ emissions from non-road diesels by about 90% (1,300 tonnes/year (BAU) vs.135 tonnes/year (US Tier 4 final)).
+The annual BAU $PM{2.5}$ emissions from non-road diesels at NSW coal mines in 2012 have been compared with the various retrofit, new and/or replacement options and these are shown in Figure 8-4.

-Figure 8-4: Business as usual vs. retrofit and replacement PM2.5 emissions for surface equipment at EPA-licensed coal mines in 2012
+Figure 8-4: Business as usual vs. retrofit and replacement $PM{2.5}$ emissions for surface equipment at EPA-licensed coal mines in 2012.

-8.1.3 Cost benefit analysis methodology
+8.1.3.
+Cost benefit analysis methodology

 The CBA methodology is consistent with NSW Treasury economic appraisal guidance (NSW Treasury, 2007a, 2007b & 2007c).
-To estimate the net benefits of reducing PM emissions from non-road diesels at coal mines, the CBA accounts for the PM2.5 unit damage costs and the capital, maintenance and operating costs for new replacement non-road diesels and retrofit exhaust aftertreatment equipment for in-service non-road diesels.
+To estimate the net benefits of reducing PM emissions from non-road diesels at coal mines, the CBA accounts for the PM{2.5} unit damage costs and the capital, maintenance and operating costs for new replacement non-road diesels and retrofit exhaust aftertreatment equipment for in-service non-road diesels.

-PM2.5 unit damage costs and the capital costs for non-road diesels will continue to rise in line with economic growth.
+$\mathsf{PM}{2.5}$ unit damage costs and the capital costs for non-road diesels will continue to rise in line with economic growth.

-The CBA assumes the change in $PM{2.5}$ unit damage costs is consistent with the long term growth in Gross Domestic Product (GDP) of 2%, which is based on the findings of the PAEHolmes international review and the UK DEFRA air quality damage cost guidance (refer to Section 2.4 for further details).
+The CBA assumes the change in PM{2.5} unit damage costs is consistent with the long term growth in Gross Domestic Product (GDP) of 2%, which is based on the findings of the PAEHolmes international review and the UK DEFRA air quality damage cost guidance (refer to Section 2.4 for further details).
 The CBA assumes a discount rate of 7%, which is based on NSW Treasury economic appraisal guidance (refer to Section 2.4 for further details).

-The maintenance and operating costs for non-road diesels are proportional to forecast diesel prices (refer to Section 5.4, Section 5.5, Section 6.5 & Section 0 for further details).
+The maintenance and operating costs for non-road diesels are proportional to forecast diesel prices (refer to Section 5.4, Section 5.5, Section 6.5 & Section 6.6 for further details).